pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  3. Enter mandatory info on the bank transfer settings page
  4. Make optional adjustments
  5. Enable payment via bank transfer
- 6. Monitor incoming payments and mark them as complete manually **or** regularly import a digital bank statement
+ 6. Set up monitoring via GoCardless **or** mark incoming payments as complete manually **or** regularly import a digital bank statement

 This section will guide you through those steps in detail.

 ### Setting up bank transfers

-Navigate to [Your Event] → "Settings" → "Plugins".
+Navigate to [Your Event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Plugins".
 Switch to the "payment providers" tab.
 The bank transfer plugin is displayed at the top of the page.
 It should be enabled by default.